 JEJU FOLK VILLAGE MUSEUM

 Jeju Folk Village Museum is a life-size diorama of different villages that existed in Korea in the 1890s.
 If you want to learn the customs of the Koreans, this is the place.
-From traditional houses to tools, Jeju Folk village enlightened us of the ways of the old times.
+From traditional houses to tools, Jeju Folk Village enlightened us about the ways of the old times.
 We paid 10,000 Won for the Entrance Fee.

 Manjanggul Cave is the longest lava tube in the world.
-This was our last destination for our first day.
+This was our last destination for our first day in Jeju Island.
 It is huge inside.
 The cave was developed for easy access.
 No crawling and climbing needed until the end.
-No need to worry if you’re afraid of the dark, there are lights built to guide tourists, that we had fun using while taking pictures.
+No need to worry if you’re afraid of the dark, there are lights built to guide tourists, which we had fun using while taking pictures.
 We paid 2000 Won for the Entrance Fee.

-Sangumburi crater is a crater of an extinct volcano.
-The crater and the surrounding area is rich in plant life.
-One of the prominent is the Eulalia Plants, that surrounds the paved pathways around the crater.
+Sangumburi Crater is a crater of an extinct volcano.
+The crater and the surrounding area are rich in plant life.
+One of the prominent is the Eulalia Plants which surround the paved pathways around the crater.
 Mt.
 Halla-san, the highest peak in Jeju, can be seen here.
-Entrance fee is 6,000 Won for Adults.
+The entrance fee is 6,000 Won for Adults.

-Jeongbang Falls is a waterfall that falls directly into the ocean.
+Jeongbang Waterfall is a waterfall that falls directly into the ocean.
 How cool is that? 🙂 It is majestic!
-As we walk near the falls, I felt the mist as it touches my skin.
+As we walked near the falls, I felt the mist as it touched my skin.
 It’s like being blessed with holy water.
 It was one of the highlights of our Jeju trip.
-Entrance fee is 2,000 Won for Adults.
+The entrance fee is 2,000 Won for Adults.

-After Joengbang Falls, we visited Cheonjiyeon Falls.
+After Joengbang Falls, we visited Cheonjiyeon Waterfall.
 The trail going to the falls was paved for easy access.
-Souvenir shops and parks are can be seen in the area.
+Souvenir shops and parks can be seen in the area.
 Its deep waters are known as a habitat for Mutae eels.
-Entrance fee is 2,000 Won for adults.
+The entrance fee is 2,000 Won for adults.

 Before going to our next accommodation, we visited Jeju Loveland.
-It is a sculpture park, with a theme about sex.
-From phallic statues to sculptures doing sex.
+It is a sculpture park, with a theme of sex.
+From phallic statues to sculptures having sex.
 It is a very different park, unique and funny at the same time.
-But still, we considered it as art and acted as grown up boys. :p Entrance fee for the park is 9,000 Won and be sure to be an adult. 😀
+But still, we considered it as art and acted like grown-up boys. :p The entrance fee for the park is 9,000 Won and be sure to be an adult. 😀

 N SEOUL TOWER

-The famous tower in Seoul and the one I’ve always seen from K-dramas and K-pop music videos.
-It stood at the top of Namsam Mountain and it offers a panoramic view of Seoul.
+The famous tower in Seoul, N Seoul Tower, and it is the one I’ve always seen in K-dramas and K-pop music videos.
+It stands at the top of Namsam Mountain and it offers a panoramic view of Seoul.
 We paid 33,000 won for 2 tickets plus 1 popcorn and 2 beers.
-We chilled at the top, enjoyed the view and drank our beers.
-It is also the place of the famous couple locks.
+We chilled at the top, enjoyed the view, and drank our beers.
+It is also the place of the famous couple’s locks.

-For our last day, we visited Nami Island in Gangwon-do.
-It is a half-moon shaped Island which resulted from the construction of Cheongpyeong Dam.
+On our last day, we visited Nami Island in Gangwon-do.
+It is a half-moon-shaped Island that resulted from the construction of Cheongpyeong Dam.
 This is the place where known Korean Dramas were shot, like Winter Sonata.
 We traveled for more than an hour to get here by train and by bus.
 The tickets represent as Visas, that we as a visitor of different nations will be a citizen of the Republic of Naminara.
 Nami Island is a nature park, where families, friends, and tourists will be relaxed and be one with nature.
 The place is very picturesque because of the different colors of the leaves.
 This is my first time experiencing Autumn and it was unforgettable.

 Myeondong is one of the shopping districts in Seoul.
-From clothes, foods to beauty products.
+From clothes, and foods to beauty products.
 I’m not into shopping, but what I enjoyed most were the different street foods present there.
 Street foods like crepes, Gyerang Bbang and Donkas.
-I was surprised of the abundance of stores of Tonymoly, Innisfree, The Face Shop and many more.
+I was surprised by the abundance of stores of Tonymoly, Innisfree, The Face Shop, and many more.
 There’s one at every corner.
 XD

 Our SK trip ended so soon.
-5-6 days were not enough to experience a country that is one at the top of my list.
+5-6 days were not enough to experience a country that is at the top of my list.
 There are a lot of places that we’ve missed that I really wanted to visit.
 Places like the Bukchon Hanok Village and Gwanghwamun Gate.
 But, all in all, it was a wonderful experience.
 I’ve learned many things, from traditions to culture.
-I was amazed how a war-torn country able to bring itself up in becoming a highly industrialized country.
-It was not a problem for them because they are very innovative, creative and disciplined.
+I was amazed at how a war-torn country was able to bring itself up to become a highly industrialized country.
+It was not a problem for them because they are very innovative, creative, and disciplined.
 There were a lot of things, that I’ve seen and experienced there, that changed my perspective.
 Hopefully, I can visit South Korea again someday to see its beauty and experience it more and better.